Principal Cascade of the Missouri

 –Meriwether Lewis, June 13, 1805 (638 words)

-A comparison of Lewis's description with Nicholas Biddle's paraphrase. of it serves to illustrate the stylistic contrasts between the two narrators.
+A comparison of Lewis's description with Nicholas Biddle's paraphrase serves to illustrate the stylistic contrasts between the two narrators.
 Biddle's orderly, thoughtful phrasing is smooth and articulate.
 Lewis's own words combine the emotion-soaked spontaneity of a friendly discourse with the energy of an on-the-scene report.

 His phrase "second to but one in the known world" could only have been a reference to Niagara Falls, between Lakes Erie and Ontario, near Buffalo, New York.